NimeshaDil/NimeshaDil/README.md

 # Hi there! 👋 I'm Nimesha Dilshan Premaraja, a DevOps Engineer 🚀

 Welcome to my GitHub profile!
-I'm passionate about leveraging automation and infrastructure as code to streamline development processes and ensure scalable, reliable, secure and efficient systems.
+I'm passionate about leveraging automation, security, CI/CD, container orchestration, networking, database and infrastructure as code to streamline development processes and ensure scalable, reliable, secure and efficient systems.
 With a background in DevOps, I thrive in dynamic environments where collaboration and continuous improvement are key.

 ## 🔧 Technologies & Tools